homerhanumat/bpexploder/README.md

 Credits
 -------

-The Javascript library is based on Mathieu Caule's [D3 Exploding Boxplots](https://mcaule.github.io/d3_exploding_boxplot/), which I have modified slightly and updated for D3 Version 4.
+The JavaScript library is based on Mathieu Caule's [D3 Exploding Boxplots](https://mcaule.github.io/d3_exploding_boxplot/), which I have modified slightly and updated for D3 Version 4.
 The tool-tips were originally developed by [Justin Palmer](https://github.com/Caged) and were updated by [Dave Gotz](https://github.com/VACLab/d3-tip).
 I modified the tip-function a bit.